Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

 choosing $t_1, t_2, k$ appropriate to each problem.
 The schedule is defined to be flat before $t_1$ so that initially, adiabatic retraining trains a model appropriate to the initial parameters before beginning to interpolate, and flow-distance regularization trains a model close to the identity before the regulator begins to be removed.

 In the symmetric case where $\alpha=0$, for $m^2 = -4$ both approaches successfully train bimodal flow models using the schedule parameters in Table~\ref{tab:sched_params}.
-When the schedule moves too quickly, the models tend to suddenly collapse into a unimodal distribution during training, so increasingly slow tuning is required as $m^2$ becomes more negative.
-We were able to increase the reach of these training schemes without using impractically slow schedules by ``rewinding'' when mode collapse occurs by reloading a recent checkpoint and, if necessary, lowering the learning rate.
+The models tend to collapse when the schedule moves too quickly.
+Increasingly slow tuning is required as $m^2$ becomes more negative.
+We were able to use more aggressive schedules by ``rewinding'' when mode collapse occurs.
+This amounts to reloading a recent checkpoint with a new random seed and, if necessary, lowering the learning rate.
 We have had mixed success either reloading the optimizer state or resetting the optimizer parameters when rewinding.
-Gradient norm clipping can help make training more robust against collapse but does not prevent it entirely.
+Gradient norm clipping also helps make training more robust against collapse.

+Both schemes are applicable to explicitly broken potentials with $\alpha \ne 0$.
+Flow-distance regularization can be used to train directly into the bimodal target just as in the $\alpha=0$ case, although we find that for greater $\alpha$, the model is more likely to collapse to unimodal and usually needs a slower schedule.
+For adiabatic retraining, we observe that the particular trajectory through action parameter space is important, specifically that avoiding mode collapse requires training into a bimodal distribution before training towards a target with explicitly broken symmetry.

 With the caveat that any interpretation based on the finite-sample ESS estimator may be unreliable given the slow convergence problems discussed in Sec.~\ref{sec:sampling} below, we proceed with an analysis of the training dynamics of these methods.